 - Initial risk stratification based on review of family history.

 - Helps patients understand the benefits and consequences of genetic testing.

 - Works with a certified lab to conduct your genetic test and helps interpret and explain results and form a care plan for patients and families.

-- Provides medical management of high risk patients in coordination with the patient’s primary care provider.
-This might include more regular cancer screenings such as MRI/CT scans, ultrasound, colonoscopy, mammography, or transvaginal ultrasound.
+- Provides medical and surgical management of high-risk patients in coordination with the patient’s primary care provider.
+This can include regular cancer screenings such as MRI, CT scans, ultrasound, colonoscopy, mammography, or transvaginal ultrasound.
 In some cases, patients may benefit from preventive surgery.
 Patients should check insurance benefits if additional screening is needed, as it is not always covered.

 Risk for breast, ovarian, uterine, and colon cancers can be influenced by a number of factors.
-The Polyclinic Risk Assessment (below) is short quiz to help determine whether you should consider additional testing.
+Our risk assessment form can help determine whether you should consider additional testing.